All Guides About Start Here

 2

-Problem — Agitate the pain
+Problem — Name the pain

-Two to three sentences naming the specific problem your cold visitor has right now.
+Two to three sentences naming the specific problem your visitor has right now.
 Do not pitch the solution yet.

 3

-Benefits — Three to four outcome-focused blocks
+Benefits — Three to four result-focused blocks

 Each block: one icon or number, one benefit headline, two sentences of context.
 No more than four blocks.